justeattakeaway/pie/apps/pie-docs/src/foundations/spacing/overview.md

 {% contentPageImage {
 src:"../../../assets/img/foundations/spacing/spacing-compact.svg",
 width: "408px",
-caption: "The example above shows a One-Line List component which uses its compact spacing variant" } %}
+caption: "The example above shows a one-line list component which uses its compact spacing variant."
+} %}

 {% notification {
 type: "information",
-title: "About Default and Compact",
+title: "About default and compact",
 message: "While this is something you should keep in mind, it shouldn’t be taken as a strict rule and can be assessed on a case by case basis."
 } %}